la2050/challenge/_2020/play/cedars-sinai-medical-center.md

   Ultimately, Our goal is to transform the culture of LA.
 ShineLA envisions a city that embraces physical activity at all levels and celebrates all cultures as it embarks on this transformation.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  RAP: Our most important partner, together we will increase the engagement of youth in physical activity and use of RAP facilities and programs.
+We are working with RAP staff at every level, including Mayor Garcetti’s office.
+  Stanford University: Working with Dr. Abby King, Professor of Health Research/Policy to implement the ‘citizen science’ approach.
+Arts Center:
+  Working with ArtCenter to develop a digital ecosystem that encompasses imagery and storytelling components, to disseminate messages in culturally inclusive and accessible way.
+Discovery Cube: ShineLA will develop educational activities to be featured in the Discovery Cube e.g. exhibit on the science of physical activity/ sport.
+Garmin: Working with Garmin technology to provide wearable fitness trackers to ShineLA participants.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support